cristianyamashita/nseq/README.md

 # nseq

 ## Introduction
-nseq is a module to simplify the usage of callbacks at Node.Js.\
+nseq is a module to simplify the usage of callbacks at Node.Js.<br>
-This module will not replace the call backs usage, but will simplify it.\
+This module will not replace the call backs usage, but will simplify it.<br>
 Also will reduce the number of infinite indentations, when need to make many functions that depends from call back.

 ## Install